Opeth: Ghost Reveries (2005–2007)

-Opeth returned home in 2004 to start writing new material for its eighth album, and by the end of the year, they had finished writing it.
-Opeth's European label, Music for Nations, closed its doors in 2005, and after negotiations with various labels, the band signed with Roadrunner Records. Åkerfeldt said the primary reason for signing with Roadrunner was the label's wide distribution, ensuring the album would be available at larger-chain retailers.
+Opeth returned home in 2004 to start writing new material for its eighth album; by the end of the year, they had finished writing it.
+European label, Music For Nations, closed its doors in 2005, and after negotiations with various labels, the band signed with Roadrunner Records. Åkerfeldt said the primary reason for signing with Roadrunner was the label's wide distribution, ensuring the album would be available at larger-chain retailers.
 When news leaked that the band was signed to Roadrunner, who predominantly worked with trend-oriented rock and metal, some fans accused the band of selling out.
 "To be honest," Åkerfeldt said, "that's such an insult after 15 years as a band and 8 records.
 I can't believe we haven't earned each and every Opeth fan's credibility after all these years.
 I mean, our songs are 10 minutes long!"
 The band rehearsed for three weeks before entering the studio, the first time the band rehearsed since the 1998 album, My Arms, Your Hearse.
-During rehearsal, keyboardist Wiberg joined Opeth as a full-time member.
+During rehearsal, keyboardist Wiberg joined Opeth as a full-time member after touring with the band on keyboards for more than a year.
 Opeth recorded at Fascination Street Studios in Örebro, Sweden, from 18 March to 1 June 2005, and released the resulting Ghost Reveries on 30 August 2005, to critical acclaim and commercial success.
 The album debuted at number 64 in the US, and number nine in Sweden, higher than any previous Opeth release.
 Keith Bergman of Blabbermouth.net gave the album ten out of ten, one of only 21 albums to achieve a perfect rating from the site.
 Rod Smith of Decibel magazine called Ghost Reveries "achingly beautiful, sometimes unabashedly brutal, often a combination of both".